Healthy eating procedures

 Version Date Description of changes Approved by

-V01.0.0 21/06/2024 Under the 2023 policy and procedure review program, new policy document with consolidated instructions previously provided in Nutrition in Schools policy, Healthy school canteens webpage and the Food and drink criteria webpage.
+V01.0.0 21/06/2024 Under the 2023 policy and procedure review program, a new policy document with consolidated instructions previously provided in Nutrition in Schools policy, Healthy school canteens webpage and the Food and drink criteria webpage.
 Executive Director, Inclusion and Wellbeing

 About the policy